isomerpages/imda-pixel/_programmes/For Startups/OIP Challenges.md

         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
 					<br><b>The Movement for the Intellectually Disabled of Singapore (MINDS)</b>
 	        <br> MINDS is a non-profit organisation established to empower and support individuals with intellectual disabilities and their families.
 Currently, the Training Officers (TOs) at MINDS face significant challenges in delivering comprehensive and individualised training to boost clients’ independence and inclusion due to the high level of personalised training required for each individual.
-					<br><br> They are looking for a digital training solution to facilitate TOs and provide more efficient training methods for clients to learn Activities of Daily Living and community Living Skills.
+					<br><br> MINDS aims to find a digital training solution to facilitate TOs and provide more efficient training methods for clients to learn Activities of Daily Living and community Living Skills.
         </td>
     </tr>
 					<tr>